 The Task Force recommended that the state-required standards-based summative assessments extend continuously from grade 3 through grade 10.
 This is in contrast to the current system that requires assessments tied to one set of standards in grades 3-8 (Wyoming State Content Standards) but to a different set of content standards in high school (ACT).
-The Task Force felt strongly that being able to continuously and coherently measure student growth through grade 10 would provide rich data to high schools which is currently unavailable.
+The Task Force felt strongly that being able to continuously and coherently measure student growth through grade 10 would provide rich data to high schools that was previously unavailable.
 While the Task Force acknowledged attempts by the state to document growth among the ACT high school assessments, they noted that because the ACT was not built to measure the Wyoming standards, these assessments provided little useful information about how well schools had helped students learn those standards.

-2 There were twenty-six original members, but two members resigned during the course of the project due to other commitments.
+1 There were 26 original members, but two members resigned during the course of the project due to other commitments.

-The Task Force also recommended including the grade 10 assessment results as part of Hathaway scholarship eligibility requirements, but acknowledged that the mechanics of how to accomplish this goal should be left to the Hathaway Advisory Committee.
-The Task Force emphasized that including the grade 10 standards-based assessment results as part of Hathaway would help motivate students to take the test seriously and connect a portion of the scholarship eligibility to student performance on the Wyoming content standards.
+The Task Force also recommended including the 10th grade assessment results as part of Hathaway scholarship eligibility requirements, but acknowledged that the mechanics of how to accomplish this goal should be left to the Hathaway Advisory Committee.
+The Task Force emphasized that including the 10th grade standards-based assessment results as part of Hathaway would help motivate students to take the test seriously and connect at least part of the eligibility to student performance on the Wyoming content standards.

 A related Task Force recommendation was to provide students opportunities to pursue specialized areas of study in grades 11 and 12 for college or career readiness.
-Having a single statewide summative assessment at the end of grade 11, as is currently required, works counter to this recommendation.
-By moving the Wyoming standards-based high school assessments to grades 9 and 10, schools will have the opportunity and the expectation to help students pursue individualized pathways, whether college or career-technical preparation, affording students meaningful postsecondary and life opportunities.
+Having a single statewide summative assessment at the end of 11th grade, as is currently required, works counter to this recommendation.
+By moving the Wyoming standards-based high school assessments to grades 9 and 10, schools will have the opportunity (and the expectation) to help students pursue individualized pathways, whether college or career-technical preparation, that will afford students meaningful postsecondary and life opportunities.
 Schools should be expected to expand options such as technical certifications, dual enrollment opportunities in community/technical colleges, AP or IB courses, and career specializations ("concentrators" in Perkins terminology).
 The Task Force was committed to having an assessment system that facilitated a smooth transition from high school to postsecondary-education.
-Tying the grade 10 assessment requirements to at least the minimum expectations for initial credit-bearing courses in community colleges-while allowing students to pursue specialized options in grades 11 and 12-will allow students to hit the ground running once they graduate from high school no matter which specialized path they pursue.
+Tying the grade 10 assessment requirements to at least the minimum expectations for initial credit-bearing courses in community colleges-while allowing students to pursue specialized options in grades 11 and 12- will allow students to hit the ground running once they graduate from high school no matter which specialized path they pursue.

-The Task Force appreciated the Legislature's support for census testing using a college entrance exmaination, but members expressed concerns that given the high numbers of Wyoming students focused on career readiness, requiring essentially all students to take a college entrance examination may not be best for Wyoming's students.
-Therefore, the Task Force recommended requiring all Wyoming students in grade 11 take either a college-entrance or career-readiness assessment (or an alternate assessment for students with the most significant cognitive disabilities).
-Further, the Task Force was concerned the ACT was overly influential in high school accountability scores under the Wyoming Accountability in Education Act (WAEA) since it is the main or sole determinant of achievement, growth, and readiness in high school.
-Therefore, the Task Force strongly recommended using the Wyoming standards-based assessment in grades 9 and 10 as the achievement, growth, and equity indicators in the high school WAEA scores and reserving use of the college-readiness assessment3 and career readiness assessment as part of the readiness indicator.
-Making this adjustment should be left to the technical staff at Wyoming Department of Education (WDE).
+The Task Force appreciated the legislature's support for ACT census testing, but members expressed concerns that given the high numbers of Wyoming students focused on career readiness, requiring essentially all students to take a college entrance examination may not be best for Wyoming's students.
+Therefore, the Task Force recommended requiring all Wyoming 11th grade students take either a college-entrance or career-readiness assessment (or an alternate assessment for students with the most significant cognitive disabilities).
+Further, the Task Force was concerned that the ACT was overly influential in high school accountability (WAEA) scores since it is the main or sole determinant of achievement, growth, and readiness in high school.
+Therefore, the Task Force strongly recommended using the Wyoming standards-based grade 9 and 10 assessments as the achievement, growth, and equity indicators in the high school WAEA and reserving use of the college-readiness assessment (ACT currently) as part of the readiness indicator.
+Making this adjustment should be left to the technical staff at WDE.